These aptX Adaptive phones have Superior Bluetooth Audio: 2023 Ultimate Guide

 11. Motorola Moto X30 Pro

-The above-listed 42 phones that have the aptX Adaptive codec are not exhaustive, as new phones are being released every other week.
+The above-listed 42 aptX Adaptive phones are not exhaustive, as new phones are being released every other week.
 I might not be able to keep up with all of them for the purpose of updating these lists.
 However, from the above lists, you can tell which phone manufacturers to look to for aptX Adaptive support.
 Asus is one, Nokia is another, Motorola, and last but not the least, Sony.

 A caveat: Qualcomm is the source of the information used in drawing up this list.
 However, I cannot guarantee that the list is 100% valid.
 For example, I own a Nokia 5.4 and I dived into the settings to confirm whether aptX Adaptive is supported.
 I found the option grayed out, with a footnote saying that a grayout means the feature is not supported.
 I find that odd.
 I am not sure what is behind that, but if I do find out, I will update this article.
 In the meantime, take the above lists of supported phones as a guide and ask your own questions when shopping.